 These figures don’t mean much if it doesn’t produce a good-quality blade.
 So how does a D2 steel kitchen knife perform?
 What to expect from a D2 steel knife?
 You don’t need to be a metallurgist to know.
 Here is a complete breakdown detailing major points.

 The high carbon content and hardness are mostly enough to expect sufficient edge retention from a blade.
 D2 steel knives are not an exception.
-At 62 HRc hardness, a kitchen knife made from D2 steel will hold its edge for a satisfying duration.
+At 62 HRc hardness, a knife made from D2 steel will hold its edge for a satisfying duration.
 Before you need to sharpen the blade, a good while will pass.

 This is a vital reason why many prefer knives made from D2 steel over others.
 If you’re a home cook, it won’t matter as much.
 However, if you’re using your knife to chop and slice for hours every day, it does.
 The edge retention plays a key role in whether you deem a knife adequate or mediocre.